VRConservation/fba-myst/chapters/10-grantmgmt.md

 :::{tip} Match Plan
 :class: dropdown
-Create a plan for meeting the match requirements and track your progress from day one.
+Create a plan to meet the match requirements and track your progress from the start.
 :::

 # Planning
 Just as a good budget is connected to financial management and reporting, a solid implementation plan is required for tracking progress toward your project’s goals and objectives.
-Although you should have fleshed out activities when designing your project and creating its budget, the proposal you submitted often does not contain the level of detail needed by project managers for implementation.
+Although you should have fleshed out activities when designing your project and creating its budget, the proposal you submitted often lacks the level of detail required by project managers for implementation.

 Once funding is obtained, detailed implementation planning takes place to produce updated schedules, plans, targets, and systems that have sufficient detail to permit effective project implementation.
 Some organizations call this start-up planning.
 Detailed implementation planning is closely tied to monitoring, evaluation, and learning.